apache/arrow-site/_drafts/arrow-flight-sql-jdbc.md

 This JDBC driver implementation demonstrates the generality of Arrow and Flight SQL, and increases the reach of Arrow-based applications.
+Additionally, an [ODBC driver implementation][dremio-odbc] based on Flight SQL is also available, though it is not part of the Arrow project.

-Now, by just implementing Flight SQL, a database can provide Arrow-native database access to clients that want it via standards like [ADBC][adbc], while simultaneously supporting the vast body of existing code that uses JDBC, all without having to implement two separate wire protocols.
+Now, a database can provide Arrow-native database access to clients that want it via standards like [ADBC][adbc], while simultaneously supporting the vast body of existing code that uses JDBC or ODBC, just by implementing a single wire protocol: Flight SQL.

 ## Getting Involved

 The JDBC driver was merged for the Arrow 10.0.0 release, and the [source code][impl] can be found in the Arrow repository.
-Once Arrow 10.0.0 is released (which should be around October 2022), official builds of the driver will be available alongside other Arrow libraries.
+Once Arrow 10.0.0 is released (which is planned for October 2022), official builds of the driver will be available alongside other Arrow libraries.
 Dremio is already making use of the driver, and we're looking forward to seeing what gets built on top.
 Of course, there